 Likewise, work with the surgeon to come up with a reasonable limit on operating hours and office hours each week.
 It may be that scheduling just one less procedure a week makes the difference.
 Immediate financial implications aside, adding breathing room into the schedule will ultimately pay dividends.

-All physicians are familiar with the idiom “Do as I say, not as I do”.
-Surgeons need to make sure they lead by example, and take care of their health and wellbeing.
-Having the chance to step back and catch up on their ZZzzzs and hobbies might be just what an exhausted surgeon heading towards a meltdown needs to prevent burnout.
+All physicians are familiar with the idiom “Do as I say, not as I do.”
+Surgeons need to make sure they lead by example and take care of their health and wellbeing.
+Having the chance to step back and catch up on their Z’s and hobbies might be just what an exhausted surgeon needs to prevent burnout.